 Environmental and CSR Initiatives in Partnership with Business Partners

-Also, in the selection and purchasing of paper, we select suppliers from the perspective of promoting recycled paper, and have established green procurement routes.
+Also, in the selection and purchasing of paper, they select suppliers from the perspective of promoting recycled paper, and have established green procurement routes.

 Group Sustainable Procurement Policy